openlibraryenvironment/ui-rs/src/components/directory-entry/data-structure.md

 ## Questions

 The following fields mentioned in the JSON Schema do not appear in either record: `description`, `units`.
-What is the intention for them?
+What is the intention for them? `description` does not appear anywhere in the PALCI sample data; `units` does, but that data is not delivered by the web-service.

 The following fields appear only as empty arrays or objects: `addresses`, `announcements`, `customProperties`, `friends`.
-What is their status?
+What is their status? `addresses` appears in the DIKU record of the PALCI sample data, but is not delivered by the web-service.
+The other three do not appear in the sample data at all.
+(There is a `customProperties` field within some `services` objects but never at the top level of a directory entry.